 The espionage aspect gets even more complicated from there.
 And, as in most entries in the back half of this franchise, none of the twists matter in any meaningful sense, except when they jack into the idea of Dom's band of brothers and sisters as an improvised family of outsiders, one that sometimes includes people related by blood but more often is based upon shared values, loyalty, and a willingness to die for the tribe.
 To that end, Diesel and Cena take the "long lost brother who did a heel turn" thing drop-dead seriously.
 They play it like it's grand opera.
 I guess this is the most admirable and risky way to play it—kudos to any actor willing to look ridiculous, which is constantly a risk in this series—even though there are times when you might recall that in other projects, both Cena and Diesel have been funny, and nobody asked them to even smile here.
 It's all dark-and-stormy, all the time.
 After a certain point Cena's scowling, glowering, and jaw-flexing gets a bit dull.
 You may start wishing the movie would skip ahead to the big confrontation between Dom and Jakob that Settles All Family Business.
 The concluding moments between the characters are moving, though, in a World Wrestling Entertainment sort of way.

-Gibson and Bridges make a splendid comedy team, as always, and Rodriguez grounds her scenes with Diesel in emotional reality, giving them a weight that the rest of the film doesn't have and mostly isn't interested in.
+Gibson and Bridges make a splendid comedy team, as always, and Rodriguez grounds her scenes with Diesel in emotional reality, giving them a weight that the rest of the film doesn't have, and mostly isn't interested in.
 Diesel holds the thing together through sheer mopey majesty.
-His rumbling baritone and sad eyes have become intensely moving.
-He's a depressive he-man, a sad sack doom-racer, and Lin photographs him as if he's a posthumous statue of himself.
-It's startling to realize just how long Diesel has been playing Dom and how much the character has changed.
+Middle-aged Dom is a depressive he-man, a sad sack doom-racer.
+Lin photographs him as if he's a posthumous statue of himself.
+It's startling to realize how long Diesel has been playing Dom and how much the character has changed.
 Dom is Diesel's Rocky Balboa, his Indiana Jones.
 In the first movie, he was an antihero, a badass who was good when circumstances required it (like his other great recurring character, Riddick).
-At some point, though, maybe after the last film that he did with the late, lamented Paul Walker, Diesel started to seem both bigger and much older and more tragic, weighed down by Dom's responsibilities to his family and perhaps by Diesel's investment in a franchise that he has a financial stake in.
+At some point, though, maybe after the last film he did with Paul Walker, Diesel started to seem bigger, older, and more tragic: Dom weighed down by responsibilities to his family, and Diesel perhaps by his commitment to a franchise he has a stake in.

-Now Dom swaggers more deliberately, gut-first, brokenly, his face radiating hard-won wisdom, gigantic arms arced beside his torso in a pincer shape.
-He's Popeye the Sailor man cast in the role of Atlas, carrying the world day and night, setting it down only when he needs to kick ass.
+Now Dom swaggers more deliberately, brokenly, gut-first, his face radiating hard-won wisdom, his hamhock arms arced in a pincer shape.
+He's Popeye the Sailor cast as Atlas, setting the world down only to kick ass.
 He kicks much ass in this one.
 There's even a scene where Dom fights a dozen guys barehanded.
 At one point in the melee, Lin, practically winking at us, cuts to an overhead shot of the combatants piled on Dom like children piled on an adult.
 Dom has stopped moving.
 Is he dead?
-Aw, hell, no. Bodies will fly through the air like potato sacks—just you wait.
-Both the character and the franchise are indestructible.
+Hell, no. Bodies will fly through the air like potato sacks.
+The character and the franchise are indestructible.

 Available in theaters on June 25.